 They do tend to lose tension and are unforgiving to your arm.
 If you have arm/tennis elbow issues, I’d recommend staying away from polyester strings.

-There are many different types of string gauges for your tennis rackets.
-The string gauges tells you how thick or thin it is.
+There are many different types of string gauges for your tennis racquet.
+The string gauge tells you how thick or thin it is.
 Gauges run from 15 to 19.

 A 16-gauge is a very common string gauge for tennis rackets.
 The higher the number the thinner the strings will be.
 Yes, the numbering sequence works in reverse order.